jewelsofthought/neshama/site/posts/neshama/armageddon.md

 ## Armageddon

+> Apocalypse: unveiling!

 This will herald in an end of days.
-It is clearly a fight between [good and evil](good_evil.html) It is not a physical fight&mdash;though there may be much fighting that happens&mdash;but a spiritual one.
+It is clearly a fight between [good and evil](/site/posts/neshama/good_evil/) It is not a physical fight&mdash;though there may be much fighting that happens&mdash;but a spiritual one.
 The battle, as usual, is narrowing to be between those that fear G-d, the G!d-fearing, and those that hate G-d, the atheist.

 > [Good & evil](good_evil.html): Good always gives you a choice; evil never does.
 Good supports and nourishes life; evil produces death, destruction, violence and misery.